therealnicoroshi/modlist/README.md

 The Fix is to disable this option in BBLS MCM until the Wrath of Nature scripted dialogs and quest is complete.

-### ❗ DO NOT PUT IRON ARROWS INTO A CONTAINER ❗ This will crash the game.
+### ❗ DO NOT put iron arrows into a container or drop them out of your inventory❗ This might crash the game.
 Vanilla bug without any known workaround.
 Put them in a corpse or sell them instead.

 ***